ZTG Web Element

 Key Rotation

-When a user rotates their API key, create a new session token and call tokenize() again.
+When a user rotates their API key, call tokenize() again with the same getSession callback.
 Layr8 uses deterministic token IDs — same customer, same API, same label always produces the same tokenId.
 The old secret is replaced; no code changes needed on your end.

 Using Stored Keys

-After tokenization, your application makes API calls through the ZTG proxy with ${tokenId} placeholders in the headers:
+After tokenization, your application makes API calls through the ZTG proxy.
+Replace secret values with ${tokenId} placeholders, and include the X-Ztg-Customer-Id header so the vault-proxy knows which customer’s tokens to resolve:

 What the Web Element Protects Against